2lay/2lay.net/README.md

+## ⚠️Branch preserved for archival purposes, no longer in use.
 # 2lay.net
 hey there! this is the source code of my terminal-ish website. it's built using vue, nuxt and my css!
 <p align="center">